-twenty-three twenty-five books published in 2021 and written by adoptees to the Adoptee Reading catalog!
+twenty-three thirty-four books published in 2021 and written by adoptees to the Adoptee Reading catalog!
 Here they are in one convenient list.

 (Did we miss one?
 Let us know here.)

 Years after being taken away from her birth parents as a baby by the state and then being adopted out of the foster care system at age four, singer-songwriter Jenni Alpert decided to search for her birth father with the help of a private investigator, resumed her birth name “Cami” to be recognized by him if reunited, and finally found him roaming the streets of Long Beach homeless, addicted, and running from the law, yet a musician just like her.

 In a world where homelessness has become more prevalent today than ever, this biological duo partner up and tackle the impossible.
 Together they embark upon profound adventures of transformation as “Cami” takes her birth father under her wing using unique solution solving systems to shadowing him through transitions pioneering a path to his release from the legal system for the first time since he was nine and ending his cycle of homelessness all the while motivating his halt of his drug use and street crime.
 Through resilience, volunteering, and sharing their story they partner together and work to inspire others experiencing homelessness, addiction, and loss along the way.